eCloudEdge-Digital/neoedge-central-user-manual/README.md

     ```
     Replace `neoedge-central-version` with the specific version for installation.
 For example, `https://download.ecloudedge.com/neoedge/1.0.0/installer.tar.gz`.

-    For a list of available versions, refer to the [Neoedge Enterprise Edition release notes](https://www.ecloudedge.com/neoedge-central-enterprise-edition-release-notes/).
+    For a list of available versions, refer to the [NeoEdge Central Enterprise Edition release notes](https://www.ecloudedge.com/neoedge-central-enterprise-edition-release-notes/).

 2.  **Extract the Installer:**
     Unpack the installer.tar.gz archive into a dedicated installer directory using the following command: